tomshaw/electricgrid/README.md

 ### The Builder Method.

-Populating your table is done by using the `builder` method and supports eager loading out of the box.
+Populating your table is done by using the `builder` method.

 > The builder method must return an instance of `Illuminate\Database\Eloquent\Builder`.